 Safeguarding is always the schools top priority.
 We have a strong team of trained safeguarding leaders led by our Deputy Headteacher for Pastoral Care, ensuring that systems are effective in keeping children safe.

 The school only employs the very best staff to ensure that the curriculum is robust and highly effective in promoting excellence.
-This area is led by our Deputy Headteacher for Teaching and Learning who leads a group of middle leaders responsible for monitoring various subjects and year groups.
+This area is led by our Associate Headteacher for Curriculum and Assessment who leads a group of phase leaders and subject leaders responsible for monitoring various subjects and year groups.

 All teachers in school are involved in leadership at some level.
 We have split our curriculum subjects into a number of professional learning communities that champion curriculum areas and plan strategically to make improvements.